-We now suppose $\rd^+(f) = t \ge 2$.
-Since $f$ is non-degenerate it is certainly nonzero.
+Now suppose $\rd^+(f) = t \ge 2$.
+Since $f$ is non-degenerate, it is certainly nonzero.
 Since it is vanishing, certainly $\vd^+(f) > 0$.
-Hence we may apply Lemma~\ref{lem:van:self}.
-Let $f'$ by obtained from $f$ by a self loop, then $\rd^+(f') = t-1 \ge 1$ and $\arity(f') = n-2$.
+Hence we can apply Lemma~\ref{lem:van:self}.
+Let $f'$ be obtained from $f$ by a self loop.
+Then $\rd^+(f') = t-1 \ge 1$ and $\arity(f') = n-2$.
 Clearly $f'$ is still vanishing.
 We claim that $f'$ is non-degenerate.
-This is proved by the same argument as above.
-If $f'$ were degenerate, then either $\rd^+(f') \le 0$ or $\rd^+(f') = \arity(f')$ which would contradict $f'$ being a vanishing signature.
-Therefore, we can apply the induction hypothesis.
-This finishes our proof. \end{proof}
+This follows using the same argument as above.
+If $f'$ were degenerate, then either $\rd^+(f') \le 0$ or $\rd^+(f') = \arity(f')$, which would contradict $f'$ being a vanishing signature.
+Therefore, we can apply the induction hypothesis. \end{proof}

-Finally, we consider a pair of vanishing signatures of opposite type, both of arity at least~3.
+Finally, we consider a pair of vanishing signatures of opposite type, both of arity at least~$3$.
 We show that opposite types of vanishing signatures cannot mix.
-More formally, vanishing signatures of opposite types, when put together, lead to $\SHARPP$-hardness.
+In other words, vanishing signatures of opposite types, when put together, lead to $\SHARPP$-hardness.